danharig/flight-delay-data-pipeline/README.md

 **U.S. Department of Transportation — Bureau of Transportation Statistics (BTS)**

-The project uses the **TranStats On-Time Performance dataset**, containing information about U.S. airline operations including:
+The project uses the **TranStats On-Time Performance dataset**, which contains information about U.S. airline operations including:

 * Flights
 * Airlines